 Trading Or Investing, Which One Is Better For You?

 People often talk about trading and investing as if they’re the same thing, but they’re really quite different.
-In this post, I’ll outline the differences between the two, which will hopefully help you decide whether your personality and current lifestyle are best suited to becoming:
+In this post, we’ll explore the differences between the two, which will help you decide whether are best suited to becoming:

 - A trader,